SimpleNewz - Build Wealth | AI Money | Crypto

 1. Your Financial Health

-- Do you have enough savings for a down payment and closing costs?
+You also need to have enough money saved for a down payment and closing costs.

 2. Your Lifestyle Goals